What does VALUE stand for?

 The VALUE rubrics are recognized by all regional accrediting organizations as an acceptable approach for institutions to use in assessing student learning.
 The advantage to using VALUE rubrics compared to, for example, a standardized test across departments or majors is that the rubrics draw on the expertise of faculty by using existing assignments and student work to assess student learning.
 Nothing new needs to be created; existing student work is scored using the VALUE rubrics.

-The AAC&U Webinar: Beyond the "A" Word provides practical techniques, strategies, and use cases that demonstrate an approach to assessing student learning that promotes innovatin and enables creative practices for marrying teaching and learning with authentic assessment.
+The AAC&U Webinar: Beyond the "A" Word provides practical techniques, strategies, and use cases that demonstrate an approach to assessing student learning that promotes innovation and enables creative practices for marrying teaching and learning with authentic assessment.

 What about standardized tests?
 Are you saying they are ineffective at measuring learning?

 A standardized test such as the Collegiate Learning Assessment (CLA) takes a snapshot of a sample of students at a particular time and is voluntary, so it measures some learning of some students.
-Because these tests are almost always taken by volunteers, and carry no consequences, research shows that students are not motivated to do their best work on them.
+Because these tests are almost always taken by volunteers, and carry no consequences, research shows that students are not motivated to do their best work.
 Moreover, good psychometric practice rejects the idea of using any single measure as a proxy either for individual student proficiency or for institutional evaluation.
 Finally, information from a particular test, because it is disconnected from the experienced or formal curricula, and typically does not provide detailed or specific areas of learning strength or needed improvement, provides little help for students or faculty to identify areas in which to focus their own efforts to achieve higher levels of mastery.

 The VALUE rubrics were developed to answer the need to measure the development and application over time of the essential learning proficiencies that college graduates need in order to be productive in work and in citizenship.
 By assessing students’ most motivated, best work done in their curricula, those who evaluate the level of achievement get a fuller picture of how much a student’s knowledge and skills have grown and matured during college.